Ali Ahmed S Kazi: Life after retirement

 He devoted his time to writing books on clinical subjects and psychology.
 One of his books on psychology is a textbook for the Masters in Psychology course at the University of Sindh.

 Death

-Dr Kazi died in 1970 leaving behind his widow Ayesha, a son - the late Mr Ahmed Hussain A Kazi - a civil servant who was a Secretary to the Government of Pakistan from 1974–1979, three grandchildren Nilofer Qureshi, Safdar Kazi and Ghulam Nabi Kazi.
+Kazi died in 1970 leaving behind his widow Ayesha, a son - the late Ahmed Hussain A Kazi - a civil servant who was a Secretary to the Government of Pakistan from 1974 to 1979, three grandchildren Nilofer Qureshi, Safdar Kazi and Ghulam Nabi Kazi.